spha-code/web-page-with-gemini-chatbot/README.md

  # Web Page with Gemini Chatbot

-This project demonstrates how to integrate Google's Gemini AI into a responsive web interface, enabling users to interact with an AI chatbot directly from their browser.
+Google's Gemini AI integrated into a responsive web interface, enabling users to interact with an AI chatbot directly from their browser.

 ## 🚀 Features